Officers of the Society

 University of Kent

-Larry Duffy is Lecturer in French at the University of Kent.
-His main research interests lie in the interplay between literary, scientific, and medical discourses in nineteenth-century France.
-Recent publications include articles on medical themes in the works of Gustave Flaubert and Émile Zola, and on Michel Houellebecq’s twentieth- and twenty-first-century articulation of nineteenth-century preoccupations.
-His monograph Flaubert, Zola and the Incorporation of Disciplinary Knowledge was published by Palgrave Macmillan in 2014.
+Larry Duffy is Senior Lecturer in French at the University of Kent.
+His research interests lie in the interplay between literary, scientific, and medical discourses in nineteenth-century France.
+Recent and forthcoming publications include journal articles on medical and pharmaceutical themes in the works of Flaubert, Zola and Huysmans, and on Michel Houellebecq’s latter-day articulation of nineteenth-century preoccupations.
+His monograph Flaubert, Zola and the Incorporation of Disciplinary Knowledge was published by Palgrave in 2015.

 COMMUNICATIONS AND SOCIAL MEDIA OFFICER